Pacific Debt Relief Program

 • Do I have to pay taxes on the entire amount of my settlement?

 Not necessarily.
-Certain types of damages from personal physical injury or sickness are non-taxable.
-But other damages like lost wages and punitive damages are taxable.
+While certain types of damages from personal physical injury or sickness are non-taxable, other damages from lawsuit settlements, such as lost wages and punitive damages, may not be taxable.

 • When do I need to pay taxes on my settlement?